02 Nov Atlantic City police rely on Mutualink to improve response

-Atlantic City Police Rely on Mutualink Interop
+Atlantic City Police Rely on Mutualink Interop for response

 The Atlantic City Police Department (ACPD) recently deployed a new interoperability response and preparedness system to provide a secure communication channel for officers working in the field during crowded events and emergencies.